 Unfortunately, after three years of use, Del suffered a casualty when the lower section of one of his poles came loose while strapped to his bag, falling out somewhere in the Juta Valley on our first multi-day hike in Georgia.
 The height adjustment lever must have caught on something and opened, allowing the shaft to extend all the way and drop out.
 The latest models have a re-designed FlipLock which may be better at preventing this (our models are from 2017).
 Del claims he now prefers hiking with one pole anyway….

 We have an InReach Explorer, a handheld satellite communication and GPS navigation device with an SOS function for emergency situations.
 It’s capable of two-way messaging via the Iridium satellite network, which allows us to communicate via text regardless of whether we have phone reception or not.
-We bought this primarily for emergencies, this device providing us with a lifeline to a 24/7 global emergency response coordination team.
+We bought it primarily for emergencies, this device providing us with a lifeline to a 24/7 global emergency response coordination team.
 Thankfully, we’ve never had to use it in such a situation, but it has given us peace of mind on many hikes and off-grid adventures.

 Besides its SOS function, the InReach has come in handy for messaging family to let them know we are safe when hiking in remote locations without phone reception.
 We also use it regularly for getting accurate weather reports.
 You need to have an active contract to use the InReach.
 We opt for the Freedom Plan, activating it on a month-by-month basis whenever we need it.